New Car Registration Decline In California

 My point for including this in the blog is because new car buyers will do one of two things when they stop buying new cars…

-They will hold off for awhile…or…they will buy a clean used car instead and that is always good news for anyone involved in buying and selling cars for profit.
+They will hold off buying a new car for a while, or they will buy a clean used car instead and thats always good news for anyone involved in buying and selling cars for profit.

 Leave a Reply